The following professionals lent their expertise to this article:

 Can I take LPN/LVN classes online?

 Yes; online courses and programs are available that allow students to complete classwork when it’s convenient.
-Many are programs are hybrid and include both online and in-person classes.
+Many programs are hybrid and include both online and in-person classes.
 Coursework can be completed early in the morning, late at night, or on weekends.

 Can I take the NCLEX-PN without going to school?